-The decarbonizing of energy systems is critical to the energy transition and achieving some sort of sustainability for humankind on planet Earth.
-The first three elements in the periodic table, hydrogen, helium and lithium, are already playing an important role in lowering the carbon footprint of energy systems and their derivatives in terms of energy-using systems.
-Hydrogen is, in its molecular state, an energy dense gas which can be stored, transmitted and used in ways that make it a possible substitute for fossil fuels, notwithstanding its lower density than hydrocarbon gas at a similar temperature and pressure and the additional safety measures required during transport and use.
+The decarbonising of energy systems is critical to the energy transition and achieving some sort of sustainability for humankind on planet Earth.
+The first three elements in the periodic table, hydrogen, helium and lithium are already playing an important role in lowering the carbon footprint of energy systems and their derivatives in terms of energy-using systems.
+Hydrogen is in its molecular state an energy dense gas which can be stored, transmitted and used in ways which make it a possible substitute for fossil fuels, notwithstanding its lower density than hydrocarbon gas at a similar temperature and pressure and the additional safety measures required during transport and use.
 However, currently it is a manufactured product and substantial energy is required to produce it from methane or water.
 Such energy for manufacture must therefore be produced sustainably and with a low carbon footprint.
-The Earth produces molecular hydrogen in large quantities but, to date, there have been few attempts to find it in sufficient quantities to merit commercial development.
+The Earth produces molecular hydrogen in large quantities but to date there have been few attempts to find it in sufficient quantities to merit commercial development.
 That it can be found is demonstrated by the accidental discovery of Bourakebougou in Mali.
-Significant flows, shows and seeps are known from elsewhere in the world and, as recent drilling results in Nebraska, Tanzania and South Australia have shown, molecular hydrogen can occur in a variety of geological settings (Sherwood Lollar et al. 2014).
-The composition of hydrogen-bearing gases varies widely (Fig. 5), from near pure in the case of Mali to mixtures of hydrogen, helium, nitrogen, carbon dioxide and short-chain hydrocarbons in the Mount Kitty well, Amadeus Basin, Australia (Leila et al. 2022).
+Significant flows, shows and seeps are known from elsewhere in the world and as recent drilling results in Nebraska, Tanzania and South Australia have shown, molecular hydrogen can occur in a variety of geological settings (Sherwood Lollar et al. 2014).
+The compositions of hydrogen bearing gases varies widely (Figure 5) from near pure in the case of Mali to mixtures of hydrogen, helium, nitrogen, carbon dioxide and short chain hydrocarbons in the Mount Kitty well Amadeus Basin, Australia (Leila et al, 2022).

-Near-pure hydrogen, and a lack of helium, is most likely a product of water-rock interaction during serpentinization, greenstone and ophiolite formation.
-The presence of large quantities of helium and/or nitrogen point towards a radiolysis source.
-Where hydrogen is found together with methane provides a more challenging interpretation as to the processes involved.
-Such methane may come from a conventional organic matter source, have an abiotic origin (Sherwood Lollar et al. 2002; Xia and Gao 2021) or the co-occurrence with hydrogen may mean they share a common origin from high-maturity organic matter, though this process remains speculative.
+Near pure hydrogen, and a lack of helium, is most likely a product of water/rock interaction during serpentinization, greenstone and ophiolite formation.
+The presence of large quantities of helium and or nitrogen point towards a radiolysis source. where hydrogen is found together with methane provides a more challenging interpretation as to the processes involved.
+Such methane may come from a conventional organic matter source, have an abiotic origin (Sherwood Lollar et al., 2002; Xia and Gao, 2021) or the co-occurrence with hydrogen may mean they share a common origin from high-maturity organic matter, though this process remains speculative.
 It is also possible that gas from multiple sources was mixed on route to the trap.
-Alternatively, as Karolyté et al. (2022), Ward et al. (2004) and Sherwood Lollar et al. (2006) have shown, the methane may be a product of microbes
+Alternatively, as Karolyte et al. (2022), Ward et al. (2004) and Sherwood Lollar et al. (2006) have shown, the methane may be a product of microbes metabolising what was abiotically produced hydrogen.
+The detective work required to elucidate the source of hydrogen will require careful capture of the gases and analysis of a wide array of natural tracers such as the noble gases and their isotopic compositions (Byrne et al. 2017; Tyne et al. 2022; Warr et al. 2022).